-Tips During the Ammo and Firearm Shortage Caused by COVID-19 (Coronavirus)
+Tips During the Ammo and Firearm Shortage (Caused by Covid-19 and Government Policy Uncertainty)

 You can skip ahead to any section using the links below (and you may want to do so because each section is long):